MIchaelKa/tech-knowledge-base/Math/Probability/Sum Rule.md

-probability of union of several events
+Probability of union of several events

+Marginal probability

 # Overview